API authentication and authorization

 Before users can make requests with your API, they’ll usually need to register for an API key or learn other ways to authenticate the requests.
 APIs vary in the way they authenticate users.
-Some APIs just require you to include an API key in the request header, while other APIs require elaborate security due to the need to protect sensitive data, prove identity, and ensure the requests aren’t tampered with.
+Some APIs require you to include an API key in the request header, while other APIs require elaborate security due to the need to protect sensitive data, prove identity, and ensure the requests aren’t tampered with.
 In this section, you’ll learn more about authentication and authorization and what you should focus on in documentation.

 An API might authenticate you but not authorize you to make a certain request.

-Sometimes APIs will give you both a public and private key.
+APIs might give you both a public and private key.
 The public key is usually included in the request, while the private key is treated more like a password and used only in server-to-server communication.
 For some API documentation sites, when you’re logged into the site, your API key automatically gets populated into the sample code and API Explorer.

-One type of authorization is called Basic Auth.
+Another type of authorization is called Basic Auth.
 With this method, the sender places a

 Authorization: Basic bG9sOnNlY3VyZQ==